helfrichlab/lab-wiki/docs/source/methods/hd-eeg.rst

 2. Make sure Netstation is no longer recording (i.e., white screen)
 3. Stop signal Acquisition
 4. Unplug the connector
+5. Give the connector to the patient so you can use both hands for cap placement
 5. Have the participant/patient close their eyes
 6. Carefully remove the EGI cap by 'peeling' it back on itself